nekoshet/letter_boxed_solver/README.md

 A vertex whose last word is a real English word, and which covers all the required letters, is considered a solution.

 Note:
 1. The word frequency file also contains "words" that are popular in the internet, but are not considered real words, like "talkin" (slang for "talking").
+This results in some solutions that contain words that the original game will not accept.